Ute Gazioch, Director of Substance Abuse and Mental Health

 Ethel A. ("Alene") Tarter has served in a myriad of leadership roles both in the United States Air Force, and with the Florida Department of Veterans' Affairs.
 She served first as a Veteran's Claims Examiner beginning in October 1999, Claims Bureau Supervisor for the Florida Department of Veterans' Affairs in 2002.
 In 2006, she was selected as the Bureau Chief for the Claims Bureau of the Division of Benefits and Assistance and was subsequently promoted to the position of Director of the Benefits and Assistance Division of the Florida Department of Veterans' Affairs in March, 2009.
 She manages 79 personnel in the Bureaus of Veterans' Claims, Field Services, and the State Approving Agency for Veterans' Training.
 She is a member of VISN 8 Veteran's OEF/OIF Reintegration and Suicide Prevention panel, the Florida Council on Homelessness, State Jail Diversion and Trauma Recovery/Reintegration State Advisory Council, the Substance Abuse and Mental Health Services Administration (SAMHSA) Policy Academy for Returning Veterans and Their Families, the Supreme Court Task Force for Substance Abuse and Mental Health, and she serves as FDVA representative for SAMHSA's Military Families Strategic Initiative for Reclaiming Recovery, Resiliency, and Readiness.
 Ms. Tarter was named the Florida Veterans' Service Officer of the Year in 2002 by the National Association of County Veterans Service Officers.
 Ms. Ms. Tarter is a retired Master Sergeant from the United States Air Force and she holds an Associate Degree in Medical Laboratory Technology and Education, with a Master of Business Administration degree with a specialization in Health Care Administration.

-Molly McKinstry, Deputy Sec'ty. for Health Quality Assurance
+Molly McKinstry, Deputy Secretary for Health Quality Assurance

-Claudia Tuck is currently the Division Director of Human and Veteran Services for Palm Beach County.
-In this position, she is responsible for Homeless Service Planning, Homeless Lead Agency, Homeless Outreach and contracted services, Emergency and Self-Sufficiency programs, Indigent Cremation, Summer Camp Scholarship and Summer Food Service Programs and Veteran Advocacy.
-She was previously employed at the Oakwood Center of the Palm Beaches where she worked for over 25 years, and held the positions of Associate Director; Department Director of Continuing Care; Housing Services; Personal Growth Services; Case Management Services; and Geriatric Core Services; as well as several Supervisory positions preceding the directorships.
+Ms. Tuck previously served as the Director of the Palm Beach County Division of Human Services.
+In this position, she was responsible for Homeless Services Planning, HMIS Lead, Homeless Outreach and contracted services, Emergency and Self-Sufficiency programs, and Veteran Services.
+She was formerly employed at the Oakwood Center of the Palm Beaches (NKA Jerome Golden Center of the Palm Beaches), where she worked for over 25 years, last as the Associate Director.
+Ms. Tuck represents the Florida Association of Counties on the Council on Homelessness as well as on the National Association of Counties Human Services and Education Steering Committee.
+She is a board member of the National Association of County Human Services Administrators and is a Past President of the Florida Association of County Human Services Administrators.
+Ms. Tuck is a current member of the National Association of Social Workers and the Academy of Certified Social Workers.
 She is a Licensed Clinical Social Worker and a Licensed Health Care Risk Manager.
-Ms. Tuck is the President-Elect of the Florida Association of County Human Service Administrators.
-She is a current member of the National Association of Social Workers and the Academy of Certified Social Workers.
 She received a Bachelor of Arts degree in International Relations and Sociology from the University of Delaware, and a Master of Social Work degree from Florida State University.
 Ms. Tuck has been a Field Instructor at Barry University for MSW students as well as an adjunct faculty member at Palm Beach Community College.

 Rick Butler, Vice-Mayor